-- 7. Select the Telestream Cloud project you want to use for this video. - 8.
-Select the Dialog Track (audio track) in your source video file that you want to submit to Telestream Cloud for transcription. - 9.
+8. Select the Telestream Cloud project you want to use for this video.

+- 9. Select the Dialog Track (audio track) in your source video file that you want to submit to Telestream Cloud for transcription. - 10.
 Enter an optional Job Name.
-This defaults to the open movie file name. - 10.
-Make any adjustments to the Text Wrapping Options. - 11.
-Click Submit to send the job to Telestream Cloud for processing. - 12.
+This defaults to the open movie file name. - 11.
+Make any adjustments to the Text Wrapping Options. - 12.
+Click Submit to send the job to Telestream Cloud for processing. - 13.
 The transcription process begins and text starts populating the text cells while it is being transcribed.
-The percent of processing that has completed is indicated in the Timed Text Speech panel.
+CaptionMaker displays the percent of processing that it's completed in the Timed Text Speech panel. - 14.
+You can start editing the text as soon as the first results start appearing in the text cells.